InRule/DevOpsServices/doc/Notifications.md

 The initial offering comes with a number of notification channels: **Slack, Teams, and Email** (via SendGrid).
 All configuration examples below are **applicable for a local deployment**.  **For the Azure CI/CD app service**, the configuration follows the format in the [starter cloud config file](../config/InRule.CICD.Runtime.Service.config.json).

-1. **Slack** - Before being able to use Slack channels as recipients of any data from the InRule CI/CD framework, a number of steps are required, as described under [Configure Slack for InRule CI/CD](InRuleCICD_Slack.md).
+1. **Slack** - Before being able to use Slack channels as recipients of any data from the InRule DevOps framework, a number of steps are required, as described under [Configure Slack for InRule CI/CD](InRuleCICD_Slack.md).
 All Slack messages have minimal markdown formatting.

     ##### Configuration

      |Configuration Key | Comments
     --- | ---
-    |Slack.**SlackWebhookUrl**| The URL or list of URL's corresponding to the channels to which the messages are posted by InRule CI/CD.
+    |Slack.**SlackWebhookUrl**| The URL or list of URL's corresponding to the channels to which the messages are posted by InRule DevOps.
 Webhooks URL's for multiple channels can be provided and multiple combinations can be configured for different purposes, as explained next.

     In order  to simply receive basic details of any check in event, the first step is to add the "CheckInRuleApp" moniker to the space separated list of entries under the CatalogEvents.
-This ensures the CI/CD framework is subscribed to the check in event.
+This ensures the DevOps framework is subscribed to the check in event.

     [Sample configuration file for Slack](../config/InRuleCICD_Slack.config)